Ax-Sch/smk_plink_QC/README.md

 genome_ref:
     version: b37 or b38
 ```
-The input files for this pipeline are genotype data in .bim, .bed, and .fam formats, with sex information and case/control status already included as phenotypes.
+As mentioned earlier, the input files for this pipeline are genotype data in .bim, .bed, and .fam formats, with sex information and case/control status already included as phenotypes.

+As part of the pipeline, population stratification is performed using Principal Component Analysis (PCA) to filter out individuals who do not fall within the defined ranges for European ancestry.
+The boundaries for the first two principal components (PC1 and PC2) are specified in the configuration file under the section "pca_ancestry_filters:".
+These ranges can be adjusted as necessary to meet the requirements of specific analyses.

 2. Run the Pipeline